Charan0313/Chat-Application/README.md

 ## Usage
 - Once the application is running, open your web browser and navigate to http://localhost:3000 (or your specified port).
 - Sign up for a new account or log in if you already have one.
-- Start chatting with other users in real-time!
+- Start chatting with other users in real-time!!

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.